CLI & Scriptability API

 crystl hero summon ranger --gem myapp --model gpt-5.1-codex-max

 hero list shows the names you can pass to summon (built-ins like wizard, warrior, ranger, plus any project-local heroes in .crystl/heroes/).
-Party-only roles such as healer are excluded from solo summon. crystl hero summon <name> is a focused alias for crystl shard create --hero <name> — same behaviour, same gating.
+Party-only roles such as healer are excluded from solo summon. crystl hero summon <name> is a focused alias for crystl shard create --hero <name>, with the same behaviour and the same gating.
 Add --prompt / --task to give the hero its opening assignment immediately, and --model to override the hero’s configured model for that summon only.

 | Command | Free? | Purpose |